-VOCAL’s speech dereverberation software has been extensively studied using real world voice recordings and comprehensive computational modeling.
-Tests have demonstrated the software can effectively handle tonal and impulse interference at 8kHz and 16kHz sampling rates with reverberation of up to one second in length.
-The extensive testing has resulted in a robust speech dereverberation solution for a wide variety of acoustic environments.
+Dereverberation is used in hands free communication systems where environmental echo affects speech intelligibility.
+Our speech dereverberation software has been studied using real world voice recordings and comprehensive computational modeling.
+Tests demonstrate the algorithms can effectively handle both tonal and impulse interference at 8kHz and 16kHz sampling rates with reverberation of up to one second.

 In any environment where the speaker is not located near the microphone, dereverberation of speech signals can improve speech intelligibility by removing the environmental effects of the room impulse response.
 Similar to acoustic echo cancellation, speech dereverberation models the room impulse response transfer function and filters it from the received microphone signal.
 However, in this case the problem is more complex because we do not have access to the original sound source.